piku02/ncs-zigbee/docs/lib/zigbee_app_utils.rst

 Trust Center Rejoin
     To enable the Trust Center Rejoin feature, use the ``CONFIG_ZIGBEE_TC_REJOIN_ENABLED`` Kconfig option.
     This option is enabled by default.

+Rejoin Timeout
+    To adjust maximum timeout for when an end device is attempting to join or rejoin a network, use the ``CONFIG_ZIGBEE_DEV_REJOIN_TIMEOUT_MS`` Kconfig option.
+    This option is set to 200 seconds by default.

 For detailed steps about configuring the library in a Zigbee sample or application, see :ref:`ug_zigbee_configuring_components_application_utilities`.